 These symptoms usually continue for around five days and get easier after that.
 The first days are usually the hardest of the process.
 In most cases, the first phase is over within 10 days.

 The second phase is less intense than the first phase, but the symptoms usually last longer.
 In general, people can expect the second phase to last around two weeks.
 During this time, the brain tries to return endorphin levels to normal.
 Some symptoms that people experience during the second phase include chills, leg cramps, and goosebumps.

 The third phase is the least severe, but it lasts the longest.
 In general, this phase can last between a week and two months.
 It’s because this phase lasts so long that long-term treatment is usually necessary for people to overcome addiction.

 During this phase, it’s common for people to experience insomnia, restlessness, and anxiety.
 Once this phase is over, people generally feel normal again.
 To stay normal, however, they need ongoing addiction therapy.

 At Santé Center for Healing, we know how hard it is to overcome addiction.
 We work with our clients to provide various levels of care depending on their needs.
-We offer a number of programs that can help make recovery as comfortable as possible.
+We offer several programs that can help make a recovery as comfortable as possible.
 Some of the different services that we provide include:

 - Medical detox program